 So, a little nervous anticipation last night gave way to full-blown excitement this morning.
 You could almost see the little girl in her eyes as she began to reminisce about what it was like for her back in the day, and how the adult in her was longing to make the little girl smile and shine.
 Ever feel so happy for someone that you have no idea how to react to it?
 It's like walking into an ice cream shop and asking for a cone with one scoop each of all the flavors they have on it, and those scoops are all the things you wanna do, and you're just trying not to drop the thing and you wanna lick each flavor and make sure you taste everything before it melts.
 Wow, that's one of the weirdest analogies I think I've ever used before .

 Anyway, we all hopped aboard a train (9am Lyn ??
 How generous .) like we weren't still lit up from last night's festivities hoping that the two hours would come sooner than later.
-Schnujo and Sally were across from us, SB Musing and Gaby were diagonally in front, and Jellyfish and Spacecat were behind.
-Kind of a quiet ride, with a few murmurs and stifled giggling here and there about my kickass dance moves and Spacecat 's brothel experience incident that shall remain unmentioned, and Snow Princess Megan Rose was on her cell phone making plans to meet up with Daniko once we busted into the station.
+Schnujo and Sally were across from us, SB Musing and Gaby were diagonally in front, and Jellyfish - Hello Sunshine! and Spacecat were behind.
+Kind of a quiet ride, with a few murmurs and stifled giggling here and there about my kickass dance moves and Spacecat 's brothel experience incident that shall remain unmentioned, and Spring Princess Megan Rose was on her cell phone making plans to meet up with Daniko once we busted into the station.
 I think most of us were just glad no one got arrested, and we all made it through last night with all of our body parts still intact.

 We pulled in and headed for Hotel Sebastian's, which is fly as hell for one of these kinds of places.
 I'd like to know who assigned Kittiara and I the room with the crib though...y'all think it's funny?
 I just look at it as something to overturn and make a double-decker pillow fortress with .
 After dumping our stuff off we opted to do the thing we're second-bast at: skipping the bike tour.